akai7000/clmx/README.md

 |  1   1  0 |
 ```

 To reference a specific element of the matrix use _ref_ function.
 Note that the count starts at 1, not at 0.
-Think like a mathematician, not a computer scientist.
 ```lisp
 MX> (ref m1 1 2)
 -2